 Stella Maris’ mission is to provide transformational chemical dependency treatment and mental health services to our community regardless of race, gender, religion or ability to pay.

 Stella Maris strives to make services available to all those seeking treatment based on presenting need and available treatment capacity.
 Stella Maris recognizes that alone we cannot meet the total needs of our community and will work with other community resources to improve the availability of appropriate services for the treatment of substance use disorders.

-Stella Maris has provided transformational addition and mental health treatment services to the people of Greater Cleveland since 1948.
+Stella Maris has provided transformational addiction and mental health treatment services to the people of Greater Cleveland since 1948.
 Our services have expanded over the years, but our mission hasn’t changed: We treat addiction, guide recovery and rebuild lives.
 We serve anyone in Greater Cleveland struggling with addiction, regardless of ability to pay.
 Roughly 95% of our clients come to us at or below the Federal Poverty Level.* Many lack a stable home or insurance.
 Addiction does not discriminate by age, ethnicity, gender, sexual orientation or income, and neither do we.

 A Continuum of Care